NexPlayer/Android-SDK/advanced.md

 		mNexPlayer.init(this, 1);
 	```

-3. After playback by `NexPlayer`™, `NexALFactory.release` should be called when instances of `NexPlayer`™ and
+3. After playback by `NexPlayer`, `NexALFactory.release` should be called when instances of `NexPlayer` and
     `NexALFactory` are no longer needed.

  	```java